Best Medical Alert Systems of 2025

 Total medical alert costs vary based on the system you choose, how you customize that system, what kind of connection you need (landline or cellular) and whether you pay for ongoing monitoring.

-Price is a significant factor in comparing medical alert companies, especially if you’re on a fixed budget.
+Price is a significant factor, especially if you’re on a fixed budget.
 (About half of seniors rely on Social Security for the majority of their income, according to recent poverty statistics.)
 However, price shouldn’t be the only factor you consider.
 Your medical alert system needs to work reliably and be convenient enough that it’s ready to help when you or your loved one needs it most.

 4. Think about where you’ll need it